tldr-pages/tldr/pages/common/pueue-kill.md

 > Kill running tasks or whole groups.

-- kill all tasks in the default group.
+- Kill all tasks in the default group:

 `pueue kill`

-- kill a specific task by ID.
+- Kill a specific task by ID:

 `pueue kill {{task ID}}`

-- kill a task and terminate all its [c]hildren processes.
+- Kill a task and terminate all its [c]hildren processes:

 `pueue kill -c {{task ID}}`

-- kill all tasks in a [g]roup and pause the group.
+- Kill all tasks in a [g]roup and pause the group:

 `pueue kill -g {*{*group name}}`

-- kill [a]ll tasks across all groups and pause all groups
+- Kill [a]ll tasks across all groups and pause all groups:

 `pueue kill -a`